Nikhils295/BraintumorDetection/README.md

-Brain Tumor Detection using CNN: Achieving 96% Accuracy with TensorFlow😎🔐 Experience the power of deep learning with our Kaggle repository!
+Brain Tumor Detection using CNN: Achieving 96% Accuracy with TensorFlow Experience the power of deep learning with our Kaggle repository!
 We present a comprehensive implementation of a brain tumor detection model using Convolutional Neural Networks (CNNs) in TensorFlow.
-Achieving an impressive accuracy of 96%, our code showcases the following steps:🔥🧠
+Achieving an impressive accuracy of 96%, our code showcases the following steps:
 1. Importing Essential Libraries: ✅
 Start by importing necessary libraries for data manipulation, visualization, and model construction with TensorFlow.